a2hosting/a2-optimized-wp/readme.txt

 == Changelog ==

-= 2.0.10.9.6 =
-* Adjustments to Cloudflare detection

-= 2.0.10.9.4 =
-* Fixed compatibility issue with X Theme

-= 2.0.10.9.4 =
-* Added feature to regenerate wp-config salts

-= 2.0.10.9.3 =
-* Added helpful information on extra plugins installed along with A2 Optimized on A2 Hosting accounts

-= 2.0.10.8 =
-* Added option to block unauthorized XML-RPC calls

-= 2.0.10.7.10 =
-* Added option to dequeue WooCommerce cart fragment calls

-= 2.0.10.7.8 =
-* Wordfence is no longer marked as an incompatible plugin

-= 2.0.10.7.3 =
-* Changed code to reduce notices for users with debug enabled

-= 2.0.10.7.2 =
-* Removed P3 Profiler from list of optional plugins

-= 2.0.10.7 =
-* Changed protect config files to an optional optimization

-= 2.0.10.5 =
-* Fixed error with KB search

-= 2.0.10.4 =
-* reCaptcha for comments enabled for mangaged hosting

-= 2.0.10.3 =
-* Emails site admin if login URL changes

-= 2.0.19 =
-* Settings page for custom reCaptcha options

-= 2.0.9.8 =
-* Fixed issue with some plugins causing slowdowns on dashboard screen

-= 2.0.9.7 =
-* Fixed issue with getting current user for some operations
-* Removed incorrect KB link

-= 2.0.9.3 =
-* Clearer information when incompatible plugins are detected
-* Fixed issue with gzipping being enabled inadvertantly while changing other settings

-= 2.0.9.2 =
-* Clearer information regarding W3 Total Cache upgrade
-* Fixed issue where sites installed in subdirectories may not function as expected

-= 2.0.9 =
-* Updated reCAPTCHA to API v2
-* Better support and triage for unsupported versions of W3 Total Cache
-* Better support for mobile and tablet screen sizes on our optimizations page

-= 2.0.8.5 =
-* Added plugin update notices to ensure users are aware of any important update details

-= 2.0.8.2 =
-* Additional check for compatible W3TC
-* Added check to see if your server is already has compression enabled

-= 2.0.8 =
-* Enable SSL caching by default

-= 2.0.7 =
-* Revert use of PHP short arrays

 = 2.0.6 =
-* Removed Clef and tested against WordPress 4.8
+*Removed Clef and tested against WordPress 4.8

 = 2.0.3 =
-* Added dmatteson as a plugin author
+*Added dmatteson as a plugin author

 = 2.0.2 =
-* added namespace class to css to prevent collision with other plugins
+*added namespace class to css to prevent collision with other plugins

 = 2.0.1 =
-* minor bug fixes
+*minor bug fixes
-* check for PHP version >= 5.3
+*check for PHP version >= 5.3

 = 2.0 =
-* Move from SaaS to Full GPL
+*Move from SaaS to Full GPL

 == Upgrade Notice ==

-= 2.0.10.9 =
-Important security update.
-Please upgrade immediately.

 = 2.0 =
 New GPL plugin, now updates are through the wordpress.org repository